Urethral Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Urethral Cancer Associated With Invasive Bladder Cancer

 In continuity cystourethrectomy.

-Monitor urethral cytology and delayed urethrectomy.
+Monitor urethral cytology and delayed urethrectomy, if necessary.

 Current Clinical Trials